Unlawful Use of Means of Transportation (Auto Theft) – Joyriding

-Whether in the Phoenix area, or anywhere in Arizona, per A.R.S. §13-1803 “Unlawful Use of Means of Transportation” or “Joyriding/ Borrowing Without Permission” occurs when a person, without the intent to permanently deprive, knowingly takes unauthorized control of another person’s vehicle.
+Whether in the Phoenix area, or anywhere in Arizona, per ARS §13-1803 “Unlawful Use of Means of Transportation” or “Joyriding / Borrowing Without Permission” occurs when a person, without the intent to permanently deprive, knowingly takes unauthorized control of another person’s vehicle.
+In short, this can be more commonly known as: stealing a car, car theft, grand theft auto and auto theft.

 You can be charged with this crime not only if you are the driver, but also if you are a passenger in a car and you know, or have a reason to know, that the driver is in unlawful possession of that vehicle.
 Unlawful possession usually occurs when a vehicle has been stolen or is being used in a way that the owner did not give permission for it to be used.
 Joyriding is lesser included offense of Auto-theft, and the punishments are less severe if convicted of Unlawful Means of Transportation instead of Auto-theft.
 Thus, we will always try to negotiate with the prosecutor to charge the lesser offense of Joyriding rather than the harsher charge of Auto-theft.

-Need a Phoenix Joyriding Lawyer?
-Contact David Michael Cantor if you have been charged with Unlawful Use of Means of Transportation/Joyriding.
-Call 24/7 602-307-0808 or
+Contact David Michael Cantor if you have been charged with Unlawful Use of Means of Transportation / Joyriding.
+Call Us Day or Night – 602-307-0808.

 Possible Punishment for Unlawful Use of Means of Transportation/Joyriding